DeliaBarron/Kubernetes-Learning/docs/Linux Found/06-API_OBJECTS.md

 Controller which manages the state of the ReplicaSets and the pods within.
 Allows you to declare the desired state of your app.

-When you create a *Deployment*, Kubernetes will automatically create the specified number of Pods
+When you create a *Deployment*, Kubernetes will automatically create the specified number of Pods.

 > Deployments manage **ReplicaSets** making sure the new versions of your app are deployed gradually and safely.